atomic-web/atomic-web/README.md

 - [ ] Keystroke Visualizer

 # Demo
-Demo of main branch for UI project is available [here](https://main--62506fda8097ba003ad6bd16.chromatic.com), the storybook hase toolbar for direction (`RTL`- `LTR`) and theme selection, a dedicated theme is in schedule, onece ready will appear in theme selection list.
+Demo of main branch for `ui-core` project is available [here](https://main--62506fda8097ba003ad6bd16.chromatic.com), the storybook hase toolbar for direction (`RTL`- `LTR`) and theme selection, a dedicated theme is in schedule, onece ready will appear in theme selection list.